GabrieLeitao/GabrieLeitao/README.md

 > *"The cure for boredom is curiosity.
 There is no cure for curiosity."* -- Dorothy Parker

-> All generalizations are false, including this one. -- Mark Twain
+> *"All generalizations are false, including this one."* -- Mark Twain